jul/game_of_life/docs/source/quickstart.rst

     >>> help(grid)

-It does not tells you : grid.size_x, grid._size_y are attributes  where the dimension of the matrix is stored
+It does not tells you : grid.size_x, grid._size_y are attributes  where the dimension of the matrix are stored.

 Now, you want to clean the matrix, to play::

     >>> bleach(grid, 20,40)
     >>> print grid

-Should show you a nice empty grid
+This should show you a nice empty grid.

 Before you play the game of life, you want to draw patterns on your grid.
 (The one I defined are not exhautive, you can draw your own.)